See FAQs about these topics

 How can I be an Environmental Science Major?

-Environmental Science (EVS) is a very competitive major, both as an incoming first year student, internal transfer, and external transfer.
-EVS is also housed within three Colleges – CNS (Biological Sciences), Jackson School of Geosciences (Geological Sciences), and the College of Liberal Arts (Geographical Sciences).
-If you are interested in studying Applicants must meet calculus readiness requirements for EVS.
-Here are the prerequisites for first year students and transfer students in EVS and our College.
-You are also able to see the prerequisites of the other Colleges on that site as well.
+Environmental Science (EVS) is a very competitive major, both as an incoming first year student, internal transfer and external transfer.
+EVS is also housed within three Colleges – CNS (Biological Sciences), Jackson School of Geosciences (Geological Sciences) and the College of Liberal Arts (Geographical Sciences).
+If you are interested in studying EVS, Applicants must meet calculus readiness requirements and other prerequisites.